Active Substance: eslicarbazepine acetate

 Pharmacotherapeutic Group: Anti-epileptics

-Zebinix is indicated as adjunctive therapy in adults with partial-onset seizures with or without secondary generalisation.
+Zebinix is indicated as adjunctive therapy in adults, adolescents and children aged above 6 years, with partial-onset seizures with or without secondary generalisation.

-Zebinix is used to treat adults with partial-onset seizures (epileptic fits) with or without secondary generalisation.
-This is a type of epilepsy where too much electrical activity in one side of the brain causes symptoms such as sudden, jerky movements of one part of the body, distorted hearing, sense of smell, or vision, numbness or a sudden sense of fear.
+Zebinix is an epilepsy medicine used to treat adults with partial-onset seizures (epileptic fits) with or without secondary generalisation.
+This is a type of epilepsy where too much electrical activity in one side of the brain causes symptoms such as sudden, jerky movements of one part of the body, distorted hearing, sense of smell or vision, numbness or a sudden sense of fear.
 Secondary generalisation occurs when the overactivity later reaches the whole brain.
-Zebinix must only be used as an ‘add-on’ to other anti-epileptic medicines.
+Zebinix can be taken on its own, in newly diagnosed epilepsy, or can be added to existing antiepileptic medicines.

 How is Zebinix used?

-Zebinix should be used with caution in patients with kidney problems and the dose should be adjusted according to how the kidneys are functioning.
-The medicine is not recommended in patients with severely reduced kidney or liver function.
+Zebinix should not be used in patients with severe kidney problems and the dose should be adjusted in moderately impaired kidney function.

 How does Zebinix work?

-What benefit has Zebinix shown during the studies?
+What benefit of Zebinix have been shown in studies?

-Looking at the results of the three studies taken together, Zebinix 800 mg and 1200 mg were more effective than placebo at reducing the number of seizures, when used as add-ons to other anti-epileptic medicines.
+Three main studies compared the effects of Zebinix with those of placebo (a dummy treatment) in 1,050 adults with partial-onset seizures that were not controlled by other medicines.
+All of the patients also received other epilepsy medicines.
+Looking at the results of the three studies taken together, Zebinix 800 mg and 1,200 mg were more effective than placebo at reducing the number of seizures, when used as add-on to other epilepsy medicines.
 At the start of the study, patients had around 13 seizures per month.
-Over the 12 weeks of treatment, this fell to 9.8 and 9 seizures per month in patients taking Zebinix 800 mg and Zebinix 1200 mg respectively, compared with 11.7 per month in those taking placebo.
+Over the 12 weeks of treatment, this fell to 9.8 and 9.0 seizures per month in patients taking Zebinix 800 mg and Zebinix 1,200 mg respectively, compared with 11.7 per month in those taking placebo.

-Almost a half of the patients treated with Zebinix experience side effects.
+In clinical trials, around half of the patients treated with Zebinix experienced side effects.
 Side effects were usually mild to moderate in intensity and occurred mostly in the first week of treatment.
-The most common side effects with Zebinix (seen in more than 1 patient in 10) are dizziness and somnolence (sleepiness).
+For adults, the most common side effects with Zebinix (seen in more than 1 patient in 10) are dizziness, somnolence (sleepiness), headache and nausea.
 For the full list of all side effects reported with Zebinix, see the package leaflet.

-Zebinix should not be used in people who may be hypersensitive (allergic) to eslicarbazepine acetate, any of the other ingredients or other carboxamide derivatives (medicines with a similar structure to eslicarbazepine acetate, such as carbamazepine or oxcarbazepine).
-It must not be used in people with second- or third-degree atrioventricular block (a problem with electrical transmission in the heart).
+Zebinix must not be used in people who are hypersensitive (allergic) to eslicarbazepine acetate, any of the other ingredients or other carboxamide derivatives (medicines with a similar structure to eslicarbazepine acetate, such as carbamazepine or oxcarbazepine).
+It must not be used in people with second or third degree atrioventricular block (a problem with electrical transmission in the heart).

-The CHMP decided that Zebinix’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Zebinix’s benefits are greater than its risks and recommended that it be given marketing authorisation.